Fast-Track Cities 2021 will be hosted October 20-22, 2021, in Lisbon.

 The conference’s aim is to highlight successes achieved across the Fast-Track Cities network, address cross-cutting challenges faced by local stakeholders, and share best practices in accelerating urban HIV, TB, HBV, and HCV responses.
 In addition, the conference organizers have included COVID-19 among the conference program foci.

-The first day (March 22, 2021) will be comprised of pre-conference events.
-The formal conference will take place March 23-25, 2021.
 The conference program will feature plenary sessions, panel discussions, skills-building workshops, oral abstract sessions, and poster sessions.
-The program will be announced by August 1, 2020.
+The program will be announced by March 1, 2021.

 EXHIBITOR AND SPONSORSHIP INFORMATION